Elma Global - second passport and second cititzenship

 APOSTIL

 Once the documents have been legalized (apostil or consular legalization), you will need to lodge these with the Maltese High Commissioner’s Office or Maltese Embassy (whichever is applicable) of your country of nationality.
-The application and documents will be sent to Malta and we will check with the Inland Revenue Department with regards to the progress of your application.
+The application and documents will be sent to Malta and we will check with the Inland Revenue Department about the progress of your application.
 Upon taking up residence in Malta, Immigration authorities will require evidence that the permit holders are in possession of a health insurance policy.

 Common-Law Relationship